-At least one employee on Contractor staff involved with System Design, Installation, Configuration, Acceptance Testing, Corrective Maintenance, Preventive maintenance (Life Cycle Management) shall have proven competencies and be certified HSPD-12 CSEIP Service providers (See GSA IDManagement.gov web site)

-1.9.3.1.
-All on-site install personnel and technical support will be U.S. Citizens and have a favorable U.S. Government National Agency Check or a State Issued Private Security Firm License
+At least one employee on the Contractor staff is involved with System Design, Installation, Configuration, Acceptance Testing, Corrective Maintenance, and Preventive maintenance (Life Cycle Management) shall have proven competencies and be certified HSPD-12 CSEIP Service providers.
+(See GSA IDManagement.gov website)1.9.3.1.
+All on-site install personnel and technical support will be U.S. Citizens and have a favorable U.S. Government National Agency Check or a State Issued Private Security Firm License video equipment and displays the captured images on designated monitor equipment.
+See Appendix E for examples of optional video equipment.